oroinc/documentation/commerce/user_guide/product_attributes/index.rst

 You can import the bulk details of the product attributes information in the .csv format following the steps described in the :ref:`Importing Product Attributes <import-product-attributes>` guide.

-..
-TO DO Add links to entity management doc to explain table column + serialized fields.

 .. finish